Pomona, Queensland: Attractions

-Pomona is notable for three things: a relaxed streetscape of distinctive timber and art deco buildings, the heritage-listed Majestic Theatre and the annual King of the Mountain race up the nearby Mount Cooroora.
+Pomona is notable for its relaxed streetscape of distinctive timber and art deco buildings, the heritage-listed Majestic Theatre and the walk to the top of its imposing mountain sentinel Mount Cooroora in the Tuchekoi National Park.
 The Majestic, built in 1921, is claimed to be the world's oldest continuously operating silent movie theatre built for that purpose.
 However, it is not the first theatre in the world in which silent films were screened.
 The Majestic has been a community-owned enterprise since October 2006.

 Australian musician Darren Hanlon's album "Fingertips and Mountaintops" was entirely recorded in the Majestic Theatre.

 The Noosa Shire Museum contains objects, photographs and historic documents that explain much of the early history of the area.
 It is also a Keeping Place of indigenous sacred objects.
 The old Pomona Railway Station has been moved to the other side of the railway tracks to become the Railway Station Art Gallery.